Seniors

 Why Appetite Drops With Age

 Older adults may eat less because of medication effects, dental issues, constipation, depression, social isolation, reduced taste, swallowing problems, or fatigue.
-Protein targets need to account for those barriers.
+Protein ranges need to account for those barriers.

 Low appetite can lead to low protein, and low protein can accelerate muscle loss.
 That is why easy texture and small portions are central to the plan.